MicrosoftDocs/azure-docs/articles/machine-learning/service/overview-what-happened-to-workbench.md

 ## What about domain packages?

 The domain packages for [Computer Vision, Text Analytics, and Forecasting](../desktop-workbench/reference-python-package-overview.md) cannot be used with the latest version of Azure Machine Learning.
-However, you can still build and train computer vision, text, and forecasting models with latest [Azure Machine Learning Python SDK](reference-azure-machine-learning-sdk.md).
+However, you can still build and train computer vision, text, and forecasting models with latest Azure Machine Learning Python <a href="http://aka.ms/aml-sdk" target="_blank">SDK</a>.
 To learn how to migrate pre-existing models built using the Computer Vision, Text Analytics, and Forecasting packages, contact us at AML-Packages@microsoft.com.

 ## Next steps